James Dickson House

-The James Dickson House, also known as the Sparks House, is a historic house in Linden, Tennessee.
+The James Dickson House, also known as the Sparks House, is a historic house in Perry County, Tennessee near Linden.
 It is an example of the "Middle Tennessee I-House," a regional variation on a vernacular architecture style of central passage house with a portico.

 History

 The house was built c.
 1819, possibly earlier, making it "one of the oldest houses in the county."
 Dickson was a magistrate for Perry County.

 In the postbellum era, the house belonged to the Ledbetter family.
 When their daughter Minerva married Jessie Sparks, it became associated with the Sparks political family: J. Kent Sparks, their son, served in the Tennessee General Assembly.

 The house has been listed on the National Register of Historic Places since March 28, 1985.